CharaChorder/docs/docs/GenerativeTextMenu.rst

 The polling rate (poll rate) is the frequency at which data from the CharaChorder's mouse functionality is sent to the device it's connected to.
 In other words, how often it updates the cursor's position to the computer.
 This is typically expressed in Hz (Hertz), with the average gaming mouse reporting data at 1000 Hz, which means 1000 times every second.

-However, :doc:`CCOS<CharaChorder Operating System (CCOS)>` uses ms (milliseconds) which is directly inverse to Hz.
+However, :doc:`CCOS<CCOS>` uses ms (milliseconds) which is directly inverse to Hz.
 1 ms is equal to 1000 Hz, 2 ms is equal to 500 Hz, and 1000 ms is equal to 1 Hz.

  .. dropdown:: An Explanation of Hz to ms conversion